miohtama/sane_plone_addon_template/README.rst

 	# Will create a copy src/mycompanyaddon out of youraddon
 	# with all examples removed
 	./personalize mycompanyaddon

+Please note that the template discourages usage of namespaces.
+Namespaces are not needed for your own customizations and cause extra boilerplate;
+if you wish to use namespaces like *collective* or *plone.app* you can manually shuffle files and folders around later.

 Now ``src/mycompanyaddon`` has been created. ``src/youraddon`` will be still around for further templating.